Festa della Repubblica – The Celebration of Republic Day in Italy:

 Keep your camera poised for the Tricolor Arrows flyover.

-In the afternoon, the gardens of the Palazzo del Quirinale (the seat of the President), will be open and free to the public, with concerts and music performances by the bands of the Italian Army, Navy, Air Force, he Carabinieri, State Police, Guardia di Finanza, Polizia Penitenziaria (Penitentiary Police) and Corpo Forestale dello Stato (State Forestry Department).
+In the afternoon, the gardens of the Palazzo del Quirinale (the seat of the President), will be open the public (free entry), with concerts and music performances by the bands of the Italian Army, Navy, Air Force, he Carabinieri, State Police, Guardia di Finanza, Polizia Penitenziaria (Penitentiary Police) and Corpo Forestale dello Stato (State Forestry Department).
 This is very popular with the locals.

 Azaleas at the Spanish Steps